chunghe/React-Native-Stock-Chart-Tutorial/README.md

 ## How to run

 1. exp start

-2. running on device or simulator
+then you could
-   2.1 `ios start` if you want to run on simulator
+- `ios start` if you want to run on simulator
-   2.2 scan the QR code to run on device
+- scan the QR code to run on device

 ## Screenshots